chletes/IMTA-P3A-EssaimRobots/src/Arduino/Readme.md

 # Arduino folder

 * We use the official Arduino IDE to compile and upload the code.
+Follow instructions guidelines below.
     * It is necessary to follow [this guide](https://www.pololu.com/docs/0J63/5.2) in order to install Pololu board descriptions and use the Arduino IDE.
 Windows users, check [the precedent guide](https://www.pololu.com/docs/0J63/5.1).
     * In order to use the Zumo 32U4 library and compile on Arduino IDE, follow [this guide](https://pololu.github.io/zumo-32u4-arduino-library/) also.
+    * Install the `PIDController` library using Arduino built-in "Manage libraries..." tool.

 * Folders `Hedgehog_MEGA_TXonly` and `Hedgehog_Zumo32U4_TXonly` are just test sketches to receive actual position from hedgehogs connected to the Arduino Mega 2560 and Pololu Zumo 32U4, respectively.